New Clark City Athletics Stadium

-The New Clark City Athletics Stadium is a multi-purpose stadium located at the New Clark City in Capas, Tarlac, Philippines.
+The New Clark City Athletics Stadium, also referred to as the New Clark Stadium, is a multi-purpose stadium located at the New Clark City in Capas, Tarlac, Philippines.
 It is the primary venue of the New Clark City Sports Hub, which is part of the National Government Administrative Center.
 It hosted the athletics events and the closing ceremony of the 2019 Southeast Asian Games.

 Construction

-The construction of the whole New Clark City Sports Hub, which also includes the Athletics Stadium, began on April 25, 2018 with a cement-pouring ceremony.
+The construction of the whole New Clark City Sports Hub, which also includes the Athletics Stadium, began on April 25, 2018, with a cement-pouring ceremony.
 The cost of the stadium including the nearby training track oval and a field for throwing sports costed around ₱4 billion.

 By early July 2019, the stadium is already 98 percent complete and the track oval is already available for use to Filipino athletes.

 With the stadium almost complete by September 1, 2019, the first event held in the stadium was the final leg of the Philippine Athletics Track and Field Association weekly relay, a qualifier for athletes aspiring to represent the Philippines at the 2019 Southeast Asian Games, on that day.
 The construction of the stadium was finished on October 12, 2019, or 50 days ahead of the opening of the 2019 Southeast Asian Games.